NLnetLabs/routinator/source/manual-page.rst

 .. option:: --fresh

-      Delete and re-initialize all cached before starting.
+      Delete and re-initialize the local data storage before starting.
 This option should be provided when Routinator fails after reporting corrupt data storage.

 .. option:: --disable-rsync